DroidDevs/trip-planner/README.md

 The following **required** functionality is completed:

 * [ ] User can login with his Facebook account and is authorized to do any REST API calls
+* [ ] App could be authorized to do any Google Map REST API calls - Google Map API
-* [ ] User can login with his Google account and is authorized to do any REST API calls
+* [ ] App could be authorized to do any Google Places REST API calls - Google Places API

 The following **optional** features are implemented: